 respecting the affairs of any person or the administration of this Act, but not in such a manner as to disclose the identity of any person who is, or was, a donor of human gametes or a human embryo, a participant, or a child conceived through artificial fertilisation, unless authorised by that person or by any other written law.

-[Section 48 amended by No. 17 of 2004 s.
+[Section 48 amended: No. 17 of 2004 s.
 32; No. 28 of 2006 s.
 270(1).]

 49. Confidentiality